devdicated/exekutor/README.md

 - `:status` – The job statuses to purgs.
 Only jobs with the specified status will be purged.

 ## Deployment

+When deploying on a server, use a process monitoring tool like Eye, Bluepill, or God to manage your workers in a production environment.
+This will ensure your workers will be kept active.

+### Healthcheck server

+Use the healthcheck server to check if your worker is running by getting `localhost:[port]/up`.
+The `up` endpoint also checks if your worker is not hanging by looking at the worker heartbeat.

 ## Caveats